top of page

 What Support and Tools Can Help?

-Educational support:
+Educational Support

-• Extra time in exams
+• Extra time in exams.

-• Use of a reader or scribe
+• Use of a reader or scribe.

-• Access to assistive technology
+• Access to assistive technology.

-• Targeted, personalised intervention using multisensory methods
+• Targeted, personalised intervention using multisensory methods.

-At home:
+At Home

-• Reading together
+• Reading together regularly.

-• Using audiobooks
+• Using audiobooks to enhance understanding.

-• Breaking tasks into manageable steps
+• Breaking tasks into manageable steps.

-Technology tools:
+Technology Tools

-• Text-to-speech software
+• Text-to-speech software.

-• Speech-to-text tools
+• Speech-to-text tools.

-• Spell-checking and grammar apps
+• Spell-checking and grammar apps.

 Reassurance for Parents

-A diagnosis of dyslexia is not a limitation - it’s the beginning of understanding how your child learns best.
+A diagnosis of dyslexia is not a limitation; it’s the beginning of understanding how your child learns best.
 With the right support, children with dyslexia can succeed academically and beyond.
+If you have concerns, seeking advice early can make a lasting difference.

 If you have questions or need assistance, don’t hesitate to reach out.